 S.U.
 Executive Team Member: The opportunity to become a democratically elected member of the Student Union.

 Schools Plus: A tutoring placement in primary and secondary schools, specifically catering for children from disadvantaged backgrounds – organised through Winchester Hub.

-Social Impact Internship Scheme: An opportunity to intern for a chosen charity over the summer, organised through Winchester Hub.
+Social Impact Voluntary Placement: An opportunity to intern for a chosen charity over the summer, organised through Winchester Hub.

 Student Switch Off Ambassadors: An opportunity for students to help promote ‘Student Switch Off’ – an energy and recycling competition.

 Tennis Ambassador: Represent and promote recreational Tennis-related activities on campus.

 Tour Leader: Assist with the annual Sports Tour that sees the Student Union’s sports teams on an international social trip.

 Try it Awards: An awards scheme which provides training, mentoring and the opportunity to receive £500 for students to set up their own social enterprise – organised through Winchester Hub.